Disinformation as a myth: Censorship

 Digital Watch Observatory, the to its action

-of journalistic strategies to combat disinformation should therefore be
+journalistic strategies to combat disinformation should therefore be undertaken

-undertaken in the knowledge that information manipulation goes back millennia,
+in the knowledge that information manipulation goes back millennia, while the

 journalism has evolved, fulfilling a normative role in contemporary society,